istio/istio.io/content/help/ops/traffic-management/troubleshooting/index.md

 ## Headless TCP services losing connection

-If `istio-citadel` is deployed, Envoy is restarted every 15 minutes to refresh certificates.
+If `istio-citadel` is deployed, Envoy is restarted every 45 days to refresh certificates.
 This causes the disconnection of TCP streams or long-running connections between services.

 You should build resilience into your application for this type of